 Zoom Photography Tip #3

 One of the characteristics of zooming in is that it alters the perspective of a photo.
 Whenever you zoom into a group of subjects or just one, the individual features in the photo look closer than they actually are.
 As such, the perspective is altered.
 To use this effect to your advantage, you can use the zoom lens to capture portraits.
-The perspective will be altered and cause the facial features to look closer together hence reducing the significance of the nose in the picture.
-As a result, the subject looks prettier and more delicate.
+The perspective will be altered and cause the facial features to look closer together hence reducing the significance of, for example, the nose in the picture.
+As a result, zoom photography can make the subject look prettier and more delicate.

 Zoom Photography Tip #4